Skip to main content

 • people with significant control (PSCs)

-You will no longer need to provide a business occupation for company directors (or equivalent) when you register their appointment with Companies House.
+You no longer need to provide a business occupation for company directors (or equivalent) when you register their appointment with Companies House.

-Removal of central register
+Closure of central register

 Requirement for register of shareholders (members)